American Football Betting

 Other Things to Consider

-- Playing at Home: The home team has the backing of the crowd.
-And like in any sport, that makes a difference.
-Many bettors look at the number of points conceded to away teams over a period of time.
-This to estimate just how strong a team’s home advantage is.
+- Playing at Home: The home team has the backing of the crowd, and like in any sport, that makes a difference.
+Many bettors look at the number of points conceded to away teams over a period of time, to estimate just how strong a team’s home advantage is.

 - The Weather: Funnily enough, the weather can play an essential part in the outcome of a game, too.
 Teams from certain climates are likely to be fazed by hot weather conditions and vice-versa.
 Wind can also play a part in disrupting the game, so you may wish to keep tabs on that, too.